wescale/kubernetes-formation/Day-1_Containers/6-build-complete-app/tutorial.md

 Open a tab to the frontend user page by clicking on the <walkthrough-web-preview-icon></walkthrough-web-preview-icon> icon.

-Check that the application is working by Add new articles.
+Check that the application is working by adding new articles.

 Once it's done, stop your docker compose stack:
 ```sh
 docker compose stop
 ```

+## Swipe the frontend

 Update the <walkthrough-editor-open-file filePath="config/default.conf">nginx config file</walkthrough-editor-open-file>
 and update the `proxy_pass` value for the location `/` to `http://front-client/;`: The goal here is to replace the admin